RightFax, Fax Services

 RightFax offers many benefits for customers and management:

-Incoming faxes are sent to the recipient’s RightFax account or designated email account, which may be more private than a fax machine used by
+- Incoming faxes are sent to the recipient’s RightFax account or designated email account, which may be more private than a fax machine used by several people

 - The monthly recurring charges for a RightFax account are less expensive than the monthly recurring charges for a campus land line (Centrex)

-RightFax is available to faculty, staff, and professional students via their departments.
-Pinnacle Department Managers should submit their service requests using Pinnacle (Pinnacle Department Managers should select their campus and login with their NetID and AD password).
+RightFax is available to faculty and staff via their department's request.
 While there are no one-time charges to create a new account or modify an existing account, there is a recurring charge of $8.00 per month per account which will be billed to the CFOP provided.

 There are two types of RightFax accounts available: individually assigned accounts and group-based accounts.

 - An individually assigned RightFax account is associated with a faculty or staff NetID.
 If the individual moves from one campus department to another, their individually-assigned RightFax account will move with them.
 To log into an individually assigned RightFax account, the individual would use uofi\NetID as the User Name and their Active Directory password as the password.